This past year has been a difficult time for America -- and, safe to say, most of the world.

 “Some people are coming out of the hospitality industry -- people with no money, who need help now,” Gottlieb said.

-They can find a comprehensive list of centers and information on telehelp -- professional treatment over the phone.
+They can find a comprehensive list of centers and information on telehelp, which is professional treatment over the phone.
 The app is whatever you want to make of it.

 Gottlieb said he wanted to do this because he was watching too many people die.